Skip to content

 Source: Faza Dzikrulloh, Nikie - Visual Identity Guidelines, Dribbble, https://dribbble.com/shots/20164344-Nikie-Visual-Identity-Guidelines

-Define Logo Variations
+Establish Logo Variations Properly

-Establish Clear Space Rules
+Set Clear Space And Protection Area Rules

 Source: Reza Moradi, Linkkify, Dribbble, https://dribbble.com/shots/18144731-Linkkify-Brand-Book-Design